RANJANKUMAR007/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 # output:
 ![image](https://github.com/user-attachments/assets/9be9a1c0-64f8-4fea-815d-1151b4e2a8c8)
 # RESULT:
-Thus the program to implement the Decision Tree Classifier Model for Predicting Employee Churn is written and verified using python programming.
+Thus the program to implement the Decision Tree Classifier Model for Predicting Employee Churn is written and verified using python programmin